svenbolte/time-clock/readme.txt

 Plugin URI: https://github.com/svenbolte/time-clock/
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Tags: timeclock, time, clock, employee, volunteer, stempeluhr, zeiterfassung Requires at least: 5.0
+Tags: timeclock, time, clock, employee, volunteer, stempeluhr, zeiterfassung, sitzreservierung, seat booking, events, rooms Requires at least: 5.0
 Tested up to: 6.0.3
 Requires PHP: 5.7
 Stable tag: 9.1.2.1.50
 Version: 9.1.2.1.50

-An MOD with german translations and more functions of the cool employee / volunteer time clock for WordPress
+A MOD with german translations and more functions of time clock plugin. book seats (or desktops) in rooms.

 == Description ==

 = Overview =

 This plugin allows employees or volunteers to clock in and out for their work shifts and review and export their bookings to excel.
+You can book seats (or desktops) in rooms (for mobile workers and events)

 = Time Clock Features =